-- 1. The left-hand side column, entitled Investigations, shows user's investigation from My investigations and Role-based investigations and suggested investigations.
-This part is also known as the smart search.
-The display of results is as follows: - An icon that indicates the type of object or activity on which the investigation is based. - A label suggested if the investigation is a suggested investigation. - The name of the investigation. - The time frame that restrains the results to a particular interval of time. - 2.
-The right-hand side column shows search results based on the name of objects (i.e. devices, executables, etc) and categories.
+- 1. The left-hand side column, entitled Investigations, shows both existing investigations that match the search terms and automatically generated investigations that the system infers from the search terms and are suggested to the user.
+Because of the automatic inference, this part is also known as the smart search.
+The display of results is as follows: - ◆ An icon that indicates the type of object or activity on which the investigation is based. - A label Suggested, if the investigation was automatically generated. - ◆ The name of the investigation. - ◆ The time frame that restrains the results to a particular interval of time. - The right-hand side column shows search results based on the name of objects (i.e. Devices, Executables, etc), Services, Metrics, Scores, Remote actions, and Categories.